-Bare-root transplanting also finds application in large and adult plants including mango trees.
+Bare-root transplanting is also applicable in large and adult plants including mango trees.
 Transplanting is the process of moving a plant from one area where it is growing to another area while bareroots

 are plants that are devoid of soil or any growing medium